Luc Economides

 Luc Economides (born 2 March 1999) is a French figure skater.
-2017 ISU Junior Grand Prix in Austria silver medalist, He is the 2019 Santa Claus Cup champion and 2018 French national junior champion.
-He qualified to the final segment at the 2018 World Junior Championships and finished 15th overall.
-In 2022 he reached 19th place in the world ranking.
+He is the 2017 ISU Junior Grand Prix in Austria silver medalist, 2019 Santa Claus Cup champion, 2018 French national junior champion, and a three-time French national senior medalist.

 Personal life

 Economides was born on 2 March 1999 in Mont-Saint-Aignan, France.
 He was raised in Rouen.

 Career

 Early years

 Economides began learning to skate in 2004.
 In 2012, he began commuting from Rouen to Cergy-Pontoise in order to be coached by Bernard Glesser.

 In 2013, he competed internationally in the advanced novice ranks.
 His junior international debut came in November 2014.
 In January 2015, he placed 8th at the European Youth Olympic Winter Festival in Dornbirn, Austria.

 Around 2015, he began training in Switzerland after Glesser decided to move there.

 2016–2017 season

 During the season, Economides was coached by Bernard Glesser and Jean-François Ballester in La Chaux-de-Fonds, Switzerland.
 Making his ISU Junior Grand Prix (JGP) debut, he finished 11th in August at the 2016 JGP in Saint-Gervais-les-Bains, France.
 After placing 5th, competing in the senior ranks at the French Championships, he won bronze at the French Junior Championships.
 In March, he competed at the 2017 World Junior Championships in Taipei but was eliminated after placing 30th in the short program.